A Curiosity Learning Labs Product

 £350,000

 This figure is deliberately focused.
 It funds one thing: proving the thesis with real learners, in a real prototype, with real data.
-It does not attempt to build the full four-biome world — that is Series A territory.
-It builds the single-biome core loop that demonstrates engagement, learning outcomes and the Regulation Check-in in action.
+The founder requires no salary from this round.
+Every pound is directed at product and pilots.

 ✦ Use of Funds